hivehand/util/README.md

 ## bur

 Short for "brew update report".
-It takes the output of `brew update` and generates an HTML document consisting of a two-column table: each cell in the the left column contains a package name, linked to its home page, while each cell in the right column contains the corresponding description.
-Already-installed formulae are flagged with brew-style green check marks; renamed formulae are preceded by their previous name and an arrow.
+It takes the output of `brew update` and generates an HTML document consisting of a four-column table: the three left column contain the name of the formula, possibly accompanied by adornments, and linked to the corresponding project's home page; each cell in the right column contains the corresponding description.
+The aforementioned adornments include green check marks denoting installed formulae, and the previous name and an arrow in the case of renamed formulae.

 ## dl